About your sewer service

 If your home or business is connected to sewer, chances are you will have a Sewer Inspection Shaft and an Overflow Relief Gully located on your property.
 These two access points are important in the event of a sewer blockage.
-It is important to know where these points are located. (click the underlined words to open a pop up definition of each – below)
+It is important to know where these points are

-A Sewer Inspection Shaft (or boundary riser) is located close to the property boundary and is the pipe that leads to the sewer main.
+A sewer inspection shaft (or boundary riser) is located close to the property boundary and is the pipe that leads to the sewer main.
 The sewer shaft is used both for maintenance access and to confirm the sewer system within the property is working correctly.
 In the event of a sewer blockage or overflow on the property, the sewer shaft should be located and inspected by the owner of the property before contacting Council or a plumber.
 An inspection of the sewer shaft can determine whether the overflow is due to a blockage in the sewer pipes within the property, or due to a blockage in Council sewer main.

-An Overflow Relief Gully - ORG (or yard gully) are drain-like fittings located outside your home, that allows sewage to overflow away from the inside of your home and outside to the garden if there is a sewer blockage.
+An overflow relief gully - ORG (or yard gully) are drain-like fittings located outside your home, that allows sewage to overflow away from the inside of your home and outside to the garden if there is a sewer blockage.
 They are designed so that the loose fitting grate be free to ‘pop off’ completely allowing the sewerage flow that has backed up in the pipes to escape through the ORG outside, rather than inside of your home or business.